F5Networks/f5-aws-cloudformation/supported/standalone/1nic/readme.md

 The following are prerequisites for the F5 single NIC CFT:
   - An AWS VPC with one subnet
   - An AWS security group that allows port 22 for SSH access to BIG-IP VE
   - The AWS security group should include the GUI port you specify in the CFT (8443 by default) for BIG-IP access.
 It should also include any port required to access your application virtual server.
-The default virtual server port created by the template is 80.
   - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)

 ## Supported instance types and hypervisors